josephnowak/tensordb/README.md

 1. Tensors' definitions are highly personalizable and simple.
 2. Use Xarray to read the tensors, It's a really well-supported library (The syntax is almost equal to pandas).
 3. Fast reads and writes due to the use of Zarr (more formats in the future).
-4. Simple and efficient backup system using one of the most used cloud storage system S3 (more in the future)
+4. Simple and efficient backup using one of the most used cloud storage system S3 (more in the future)
 5. It's simple create new tensors from a formulas.